Decomposed Linear Dynamical Systems (dLDS) for learning the latent components of neural dynamics: Background and Related Work

 SLDS, on the other hand, explicitly seeks interpretable characterizations of the dynamics by modeling transitions over time between a discrete set of linear systems.
-SLDS is described as a Gauss-Markov process with isotropic Gaussian noise and a switching model that determines transitions between the linear dynamical through a discrete-time Markov process.
+SLDS variants are described as a Gauss-Markov process and a switching model that determines transitions between the linear dynamics through a discrete-time Markov process.
 Although SLDS can discover latent dynamics, it is a limited generative model since state durations are determined stochastically.
-Recurrent SLDS (rSLDS) \cite{linderman2016recurrent} extends SLDS by including an additional dependency between the discrete switches and the previous location in state space through a stick-breaking logistic function. rSLDS improves interpretability by dividing the state space into $K$ partitions with locally linear dynamics.
+Recurrent SLDS (rSLDS) extends SLDS by including an additional dependency between the discrete switches and the previous location in state space through a stick-breaking logistic function~\citep{linderman2017bayesian}. rSLDS improves interpretability by dividing the state space into $K$ partitions with locally linear dynamics.
 However, rSLDS introduces problems during inference due to its dependencies on the permutation of the discrete switches.
-Tree-structured recurrent SLDS \cite{nassar2018tree} addresses this issue through a generalized stick-breaking procedure that enables efficient inference and the ability to represent dynamics at multiple levels of resolution.
+Tree-structured recurrent SLDS is an extension of rSLDS that addresses this issue through a generalized stick-breaking procedure that enables efficient inference and the ability to represent dynamics at multiple levels of resolution~\citep{nassar2018tree}.
 However, scalability remains an issue as the optimal number of discrete systems is difficult to determine, often leading to inefficient representations of the underlying dynamics.

+We note that all prior approaches treat the system as a single dynamical system, with potential changes over time.
+However these approaches all fail to address the required capability to identify subsystems that overlap in time, obscuring, e.g., slow-timescale components when faster-timescale systems are simultaneously observed.
+To address this drawback we take inspiration from other data representation models, in particular sparse coding.